 The "short" partition

 "short" is meant for shorter batch jobs, for interactive jobs, for array jobs, and for jobs that benefit from many threads.
-It comprises all nodes on Deigo except Bigmem for a total of 66552 cores.
+It comprises all nodes on Deigo except the larger Largemem nodes and Bigmem.
 The maximum number of cores per user is 4000, maximum memory per user is 6500G and the maximum time is 2 hours.
+You can submit a maximum of 4016 jobs at once.

 If you need more time, you can apply to exchange cores for time.
 See this page for more.